potsh/GenshinData/README.md

 # GenshinData
 Repository containing the game data for the game Genshin Impact.

-This repository is a work in progress between @FZFalzar and I. Also, expect things to change.
-And before you ask, no. Not even sure if this is going to keep getting updated, a lot of work for mostly nothing.
+This repository is a work in progress between @FZFalzar and I. Expect some things to change.
+Not sure if this is going to keep getting updated since it's a lot of work for mostly nothing.

-And no, not going to update this with "early" data.
-More trouble than gain, but the same can be said from making current client data public.
+And no, this won't be updated with any early / unreleased client data.
+We could but we don't want any problems. ~~Also stop believing on every single leak you see out there lol...~~

-If you use this it'd be appreciated if you credited. :)
+If you use this it'd be really appreciated if you credited :)